 2: What are the rates?

-Your money is hard-earned, and car shipping, though affordable for what it is, isn’t worth just nickels and dimes.
+Your money is hard-earned, and car shipping isn’t worth just nickels and dimes, though affordable for what it is.
 A good auto shipper is going to be upfront about their rates.
-Because car transport rates vary depending on the options you choose and how long the route is, your exact quote will be worked out during the consultation process.
+Because car transport rates vary depending on your options and how long the route is, your exact quote will be worked out during the consultation process.

 3: Do they offer a free, no-obligation quote?